vishkid84/pickaflick_milestone_2/README.md

 ### Existing Features
 - Feature 1 - Responsive layout
-- Feature 2 - The background changes with the selection of each genre for a basic differentation and to change the mood a bit.
+- Feature 2 - Interactive website

 ### Features Left to Implement
 - For future, I plan to add a background instead of the plain color background.